freetonik/develop.re/Home.md

 - [[Iteration]]

 ## About
-**develop.re** is a git-based wiki running with [gollum](https://github.com/gollum/gollum) with [custom gollum templates](https://github.com/freetonik/develop.re-templates) and custom styles (stored with the text files).
+**develop.re** is a git-based wiki running with [gollum](https://github.com/gollum/gollum) and [custom gollum templates](https://github.com/freetonik/develop.re-templates) and custom styles (stored with the text files).
 Source text files are available on [github](https://github.com/freetonik/develop.re).